vhborges/docker_linux_build/README.md

 3. The binary will be placed on a new created `bin` folder of the current directory.

-If you wan't to build your own version of Telegram Desktop, mount the folder `/TBuild/tdesktop` to your host and place your source into the folder.
+If you want to build your own version of Telegram Desktop, mount the folder `/TBuild/tdesktop` to your host and place your source into the folder.

 ## Rebuilding